 bianca rose potter

 Bianca has been dancing since the age of 4.
-She has trained in various styles ranging from Ballet and Jazz to Tap and Hip hop.
+She has trained in various styles ranging from Ballet and Jazz to Tap and Hip hop and Musical Theatre.
+Bianca trained at Norris Studios in South Auckland for 12 years where she competed as a soloist and in the troupes as the lead dancer.
+With Norris Studios she had the opportunity to travel to Australia and compete at Showcase where their troupe won the Supreme Group Award in the National Finals 2014.
 In 2012 Bianca competed in a NZAMD scholarship where she won the Hip Hop section.
 Her first crew was called Insseption which was based in South Auckland and that’s where she gained her first insights into competing at SDNZ regionals.
 Bianca moved over to Sydney for a year in 2016 where she was a part of Zealous Dance crew.
 After moving back to New Zealand in 2017 she is now based in Hamilton and trains and dances with Imprint dance crew.
 She has taught Conditioning and Jazz in Auckland, and Hip hop in Australia where she helped with the competition routines.
-Bianca engages well with her dance students and brings a wealth of dance experience to her hip hop classes.
+Bianca engages well with her dance students and brings a wealth of dance experience to her dance classes.

 From a young age Leandrie has trained in Ballet, completing her exams with distinction.
 She has also completed the Urban syllabus with full distinction and received an additional award for presentation and performance.
 Leandrie has trained in the BBO, TDI, NZAMD and RAD syllabus.
 Throughout her schooling days Leandrie also trained in tap, contemporary and character dancing.
 After a few years competing in Ballet and Jazz, Leandrie moved to Hamilton and started to pursue Ballroom and Latin dancing.
 She won her first National Title in 2012 (Youth Ballroom) and since then has won 6 more.
 In Leandrie’s final year of high school she started working as a dance teacher, teaching hip hop and tap.
 She was also very involved in her school’s productions and was dance prefect in her final year at school.
 Leandrie has choreographed and danced for several fundraising events, the most recent being for Breast cancer and the Cambridge Autumn festival.